Jasmine Jasudavicius

 Jasmine Jasudavicius (born March 1, 1989) is a Canadian mixed martial artist.
 She currently competes in the women's Flyweight division of the Ultimate Fighting Championship (UFC).
-As of October 21, 2025, she is #7 in the UFC women's flyweight rankings.
+As of July 11, 2026, she is #7 in the Meta UFC women's flyweight rankings.

 Background

 Jasudavicius was born in 1989 in St. Catharines, Ontario, Canada to John and Rita Lianga.
 She grew up as the middle child with two other siblings.
 Although she was an athlete in her school days, her MMA career had a late start, beginning by chance, when she met Chris Pickett in 2016.

 Mixed martial arts career

 Early career

 Jasudavicius started fighting in amateur bouts in 2017 and soon amassed a record of 4 wins and no losses in amateur fights.

 Jasudavicius started her professional career when she faced Brigid Chase on July 13, 2019 at WFC – World Fighting Championships 109.
 She won the fight via rear naked choke submission in round two.

 She next faced Kylie O'Hearn on September 7, 2019 at Cage Titans: Combat Night 2.
 She won the fight via unanimous decision.

 Jasudavicius faced Christina Ricker on November 30, 2019 at BTC 8: Eliminator.
 She won the fight via technical knockout in round one.

 Jasudavicius faced Gabriella Gulfin on February 1, 2020 at CFFC 81.
 She won the fight via technical knockout in round one.

 Jasudavicius faced Elise Reed on October 18, 2020 at CFFC 83 for the vacant Cage Fury Fighting Championships strawweight title.
 She lost the fight via split decision.

 Jasudavicius next faced Ashley Deen on March 12, 2021 at CFFC 93.
 She won the fight via unanimous decision.

-Jasudavicius was invited to face Julia Polastari on September 14, 2021 at Dana White's Contender Series 39, where she won the bout via unanimous decision and secured a UFC contract.
+Jasudavicius was invited to face Julia Polastri on September 14, 2021 at Dana White's Contender Series 39, where she won the bout via unanimous decision and secured a UFC contract.